dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 - Please include the team's future plans and intentions.
   - Any maintenance?
   - Foreseen or possible additions?

-## Project Details

-If the project includes software:
-- Are there any mockups or designs to date?
-- An overview of the technology stack?

-If the project includes community engagement:
-- Running the campaign on social media for how many weeks?
-- Other?

 ## Team members
 For each team member, give their name, role and background such as the following.